rsms/colang/docs-src/index.md

 hex_digit     = "0" ...
 "9" | "A" ...
 "F" | "a" ... "f"

 // Keywords
-as      const     defer  for   import   struct break   continue  else   fun   mut      switch case    default   enum   if    return   type
+as      continue   enum   import   switch break   default    for    mut      type case    defer      fun    return   var const   else       if     struct

 // Operators, delimiters, and other special tokens
 +    &     +=    &=     &&    ==    !=    (    )